aizhuxue007/osticket-installation/README.md

 <p>
-3. Rename 'upload' folder to 'osTicket' within c:\inetpub\wwwroot <br>
+3. Within the wwwroot directory, rename the 'upload' folder to 'osTicket' <br>
   - This folder hold web files that displays osTicket page in your browser.
 </p>
 <p>